tianshilu/netie/README.md

     “mutation\_id”,“sample\_id”,“cluster\_id”,“cellular\_prevalence”,“variant\_allele\_frequency”,
     and “neoantigen\_load”.
 Please use PyClone or other softwares (<a href="https://github.com/tianshilu/Phylogenetic-Tree" class="uri">https://github.com/tianshilu/Phylogenetic-Tree</a>)
-    to get information of cluster id and cellular prevalence.
-Please use QBRC mutation calling pipeline
+    to get information of cluster id and cellular prevalence (we recommend to keep mutations with sequencing depth more than 50 for clustering and netie inference).
+Please use
+    QBRC mutation calling pipeline
     (<a href="https://github.com/tianshilu/QBRC-Somatic-Pipeline" class="uri">https://github.com/tianshilu/QBRC-Somatic-Pipeline</a>)
     to call mutations for whole exome sequenicng; QBRC neoantigen